-Both tales turned out to be little more that local myths but Bubonic plague did indeed visit Elgin and more will follow on this grim but fascinating subject.
-Spynie palace may not have a tunnel but from the accounts we have read and the people we have spoken to, Spynie would seem to be one of the most haunted Castles in Scotland.
+Both tales turned out to be little more than local myths but Bubonic plague did indeed visit Elgin and more will follow on this grim but fascinating subject.
+Spynie Palace may not have a tunnel but from the accounts, we have read and the people we have spoken to, Spynie would seem to be one of the most haunted Castles in Scotland.

 Before Historic Scotland made Spynie Palace accessible to the public, my Mam and I went to visit the site.
 We went down an old back road and my Mam was petrified that we would lose the car exhaust or that the car paintwork would get scored by the jungle of ‘whins’ (gorse) growing along the sides of the dirt track.
 We arrived there, to an ominous silence.
 There was no birdsong.
 All was silent.
 The hairs on our necks were standing on end and we felt some malevolent presence.
 We returned to the car rather promptly.

 Spynie is somewhat like a box of chocolates when it comes to the variety of paranormal experiences encountered.
 To quote Martin Coventry in his book ‘Castles of Scotland’ “There were stories of bishops being in league with the devil, and that every Halloween witches would be seen flying to the castle.
 The castle is also reputedly haunted, and unexplained lights and unearthly music have been witnessed here.
 There are also stories of a phantom piper and a ghostly lion.”